NFL Owners Guide: How owners made their fortune

 Franchise Valuation: $2.85 billion (per Forbes in 2017)

-How They Made Their Money: The family's wealth stems from the Bears, as own 80% of the billion dollar franchise.
+How They Made Their Money: The family’s wealth stems from the Bears, as it owns 80% of the billion dollar franchise.

-In the Owner’s Words: From Virginia in 2018, on her philosophy as an NFL owner: "O ur Hall of Fame General Manager, Jim Finks, used to say, 'Do the right thing.'
-Those are pretty good words for any situation, including running a professional sports team."
+In the Owner’s Words: From Virginia in 2018, on her philosophy as an NFL owner: “Our Hall of Fame General Manager, Jim Finks, used to say, ‘Do the right thing.’
+Those are pretty good words for any situation, including running a professional sports team.”

 Despite repeated questioning, the senior members of the family have insisted the team will remain in their collective hands.
 George McCaskey said in 2017: “I’ve said it the same way every time.
 We have no intention of selling.
 My brother, Pat, says it very well.
 We intend to hold onto the Bears until the second coming.
 My brother, Mike, when he was president of the Bears, said it very well.
 We want to discourage people from even making inquiries.
 We have no intention [of selling].
 There is no price.
 We have no intention.”

 Political Donations: Virginia McCaskey has been a steady contributor over the last few years, doling out more than $70K in total.
 She's given a few thousand to local politicians—most notably $2K to Andrew McKenna's Senate bid in 2003-04.
-McKenna is the son of minority owner Andrew McKenna Sr. She gave $4K from ’09-10 to Family PAC Federal, a pro-republican group that has contributed to campaigns of politicians such as Marco Rubio and Rand Paul.
+McKenna is the son of minority owner Andrew McKenna Sr. She gave $4K from ’09-10 to Family PAC Federal, a pro-Republican group that has contributed to campaigns of politicians such as Marco Rubio and Rand Paul.
 She has not been directly linked to any major politicians, though her contributions tend to lean to the right.

 NFL Committees: All George: Stadium Committee, Stadium Security and Fan Behavior Committee, Super Bowl & Major Events Advisory Committee, International Committee, Conduct Committee, Workplace Diversity Committee, Hall of Fame Committee.